 The only thing that matters is if people want your offering.

 So, when validating your business idea, ask yourself what differentiates my business idea and the products or services I will provide from others in the market?
+Be sure to conduct research to gain an understanding of the market.

 Step Four – Map Your Game Plan